AI4Finance-Foundation/FinRL/README.md

 **Disclaimer: Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**

-**News: we plan to release codes for both paper trading and live trading.
-Please let us know your coding needs.**

 **AI4Finance's Mission**: efficiently automate trading.
 We continuously develop and share tools/codes for finance.

-We aim to initiate a paradigm shift from the conventional trading routine, to a machine learning approach, especially **RLOps in finance**.
+**AI4Finance' Vision**: The AI community has accumulated an open source ocean of powerful codes over the past decade.
+We believe the proper useage of such intellectual and engineering properties will initiate a paradigm shift from the conventional trading routine, to a machine learning approach, even **RLOps in finance**.

-**AI4Finance' Vision**:

 [**FinRL**](https://finrl.readthedocs.io/en/latest/index.html) is the first open-source framework to demonstrate the greate potential of applying deep reinforcement learning in quantitative finance.
 We help practitioners establish the development pipeline of trading strategies using **deep reinforcement learning (DRL)**. **An agent learns by continuously interacting with an environment in a trial-and-error manner, making sequential decisions under uncertainty, and achieving a balance between exploration and exploitation**.

+**News: we plan to release codes for both paper trading and live trading.
+Please let us know your coding needs.**

 Join or discuss FinRL: [AI4Finance mailing list](https://groups.google.com/u/1/g/ai4finance), AI4Finance Slack channel: